ChangLiu-bp/changliu-bp.github.io/_pages/about.md

 - 🚗 Autonomous Driving Applications

 🌟 Professional Leadership:
-Currently serving as **Chair** of the IEEE Hungary Section Intelligent Transportation Systems Society (ITSS) Chapter, 2025–2027
+Currently serving as **Chair** of the [IEEE Hungary Section Intelligent Transportation Systems Society (ITSS) Chapter](https://ieee-itss.org/chapters-committees/hungary-chapter/), 2025–2027.

 ✨ I welcome applications from **master’s students** in their final year and **PhD students** enrolling in Spring 2027 who are interested in research projects related to these fields.
 📬 **Interested in my research?**